|

 Character: Bob, l'amant sincère de Georgette Thomas

-Six people travel by train overnight from Marseilles to Paris.
-When the train arrives at its destination, one of the passengers, a girl, is found dead in a sleeping berth.
-The police led by Inspector Grazzi investigate the other five passengers, suspecting that one of them was responsible.
-However, as the investigation is stepped up, the other passengers start turning up dead.
-It is then up to the last remaining two to solve the case, before they become the next victims.
+Six people travel by overnight train from Marseilles to Paris.
+When they arrive, one of them, a young woman, is found dead in a sleeping berth.
+The police, led by Inspector Grazzi, investigate the other five passengers, suspecting that one among them was responsible.
+However, as the investigation is stepped up, the others start turning up dead.
+It's up to the remaining two to solve the case, lest they become the next victims.

 |